 Visiting The Saltee Islands

-The Saltee Islands, situated just 5 kilometres off the coast of Wexford, are as rare as they are beautiful, and are a must-see when visiting this part of the country.
+Make a break for it and discover the Saltee Islands, situated just 5 kilometres off the coast of Wexford.
+They are as rare as they are beautiful, and are a must-see when visiting Ireland’s Ancient East.

 The stunning scenery, crystal clear waters, flora and fauna, abundance of tree varieties and incredible sea views everywhere you look make for a photographer’s paradise!
 A walking trail hidden beneath the shrubbery will take you on an hour’s walk around some of the best parts of the island, which was a base for pirates, wreckers and smugglers, and the result of several historic ship wrecks, some of which can be found submerged on the rocks.
 A throne, flag-staff and obelisk pay homage to the family of the islands’ first owner, Michael the First, a self-proclaimed Prince of the Saltees.